 Tip 5: Play regularly

 This might seem obvious to you but some people who bought a piano tends to leave their piano unattended for quite some time and only acts as decorative furniture to fill the void in the room.
 A piano needs to be played at least three times a week to avoid the pitch and tone going out of tune.
 It is meant to be played and cannot stand the strain of being left alone.
 Otherwise, it will even cost you even more if you left it for a long period of time without playing it.
+For simple cleaning, just do it occasionally to remove dust.
+Gentle vacuuming using your vacuum’s bare hose slightly above the strings is enough but avoid touching it.

 Tip 6: Keep your hands off the internal workings of your piano